-It’s really a lot easier than you would expect.
-This tutorial was requested by many of my readers after I posted this Free set of 35 Abstract Illustrator Brushes.
-The possibilities are endless as far as brush making goes in illustrator, but I wanted to get you started in the right direction and let you take it from here.
+Making a custom brush for Illustrator is much easier than you may have expected.
+This tutorial was requested by many of my readers after I posted this free set of 35 Abstract Illustrator Brushes.
+The possibilities are endless as far as Illustrator brush-making goes, but I wanted to get you started in the right direction and let you take it from there.
 (The purpose is to tease you, so you want to try it on your own!)

 Make a Custom Illustrator Art Brush:

-First, open a new Illustrator document and make any shape that your heart desires.
+First, open a new Illustrator document and make any shape your heart desires.
 You can literally make ANY shape into a brush, even a square if you feel like it.
-Here’s what I made.
+Here's what I made.
 A couple of bars and some blocks scattered about.
-There is no need to worry about shapes at this point because once you try this a few times, you will get an idea of how the shapes will effect your brush.
+No need to worry about shapes at this point, because once you try this a few times, you'll get an idea of how the shapes affect your brush.

-Now select all of the shapes that you want to be a brush and in your Brushes palette, click on the little arrow in the upper left, and select “New Brush.”
+Select all the shapes you want to be a brush.
+Then, in your Brushes palette, click on the little arrow in the upper left, and select “New Brush.”

 You will get the option to choose 1 of 4 brush types.
 Choose “Art Brush” and click OK.

 It is also very important to decide the direction of a brush in which it is projecting so as to achieve the perfect stroke that you want to.
 You can create several custom brushes so that each brush help you in your work.
 Professional designers use several brushes to create a perfect masterpiece for their clients.
 You can flip the brush horizontally or vertically so as to flip the stroke that it produces.

 Now you should be in the Brush Options.
 IMPORTANT: Make sure you select “Tints” as the Colorization Method.
 This allows you to change the color of the brush like a stroke color.
 If you don't select Tints, your brush will always be the color it is when you create it.
 There are lots of other settings you can play with here, including the direction of the brush stroke.
 Choose your settings and click OK.